-Scholarships and Fellowships
+Undergraduate Scholarships and Fellowships

-The Bayer School Scholars Program is a cooperative program among Duquesne University, the Bayer School of Natural and Environmental Sciences, the Citizen Science Lab, and local industries for incoming freshmen who are from an under-represented population in the sciences.
+The Bayer School Science Scholars Program is a cooperative program among Duquesne University, the Bayer School of Natural and Environmental Sciences, the Citizen Science Lab, and local industries for incoming freshmen who are from an under-represented population in the sciences.

-Benefits of this program can include participating in funded summer research experiences at Duquesne University, the Citizens Science lab, and/or local industry.
+Benefits of this program can include participating in funded summer Undergraduate Research Program (URP) at Duquesne University, the Citizens Science lab, and/or local industry.
 Selection of your research experiences is flexible and can include participating in the Bayer School's Summer Undergraduate Research Program, a paid summer internship at the Citizen Science Lab, a second paid summer internship that is tailored to the student's area of interest.
 While holding these positions, you are mentored by Duquesne science faculty, Citizen Science Lab scientists and/or local industry science professionals.

-Here are some links related to the summer research opportunities related to the Bayer School Scholars Program.
+Some links related to the summer research opportunities related to the Bayer School Scholars Program.